 The first & biggest change needed to adopt technology is of mindset.
 As with all changes, this too will need a good change management team in place that would seamlessly help move the processes from a manual to an automated process.
 Companies will need to designate interdisciplinary teams (however small) to help with the change.
 These teams need to be empathetic to ensure all employees are taken into confidence and the benefits of the technology are clearly explained.
 Upskilling will almost be a mandate for pretty much every HR resource but if one opts for an intuitive tech solution, this shouldn’t be difficult or time-consuming.
 The trick is in choosing solutions that are built keeping the employee at the center of it rather than tech alone.
 So, while it is inherently trendy to see solutions that market themselves as AI/ML/cutting edge tech-enabled, the selection of the solution should take the ease of transition and customization as an important consideration.

-The amount of reskilling needed is purely a function of the type of solution used, the hand-holding provided by the service provider and the gap that is intended to be covered.
+The amount of reskilling needed is purely a function of the type of solution used, the hand-holding provided by the service provider, and the gap that is intended to be covered.

 Q5.
 What are the key short-term pushbacks that we can expect while getting on the automation bandwagon?

-The fear of getting redundant is the single biggest push that will be seen from employees.
+The fear of getting redundant is the single biggest push that will be seen by employees.
 If this isn’t addressed at the start, you will have disinterested employees becoming a part of the change process.
 This can be very counterproductive.

 The results of HR automation can start accruing fairly early depending on what is picked as the area for automation and what stage it was at before the refresh.
 It also depends on how one sets about the metrics for measurement.
-Eg: The impact in terms of resources and cycle time could be seen much faster in the case of resume sorting or interview coordination as compared to hire quality improvement or increased retention which typically have a lag effect.
+Eg: The impact in terms of resources and cycle time could be seen much faster in the case of resume sorting or interview coordination as compared to hire quality improvement or increased retention which typically has a lag effect.
 Recruitment process automation, for instance, has provided a significant reduction in cost per hire within one hiring cycle but the impact of getting in better hires would take at least one appraisal cycle to be felt fully.